 6. Get Organized

 Much like having a routine can help you minimize stress by taking decisions out of the game, getting your home, workspace, and life organized can reduce your stress by eliminating some frustration.
-If you find yourself frequently forgetting appointments, misplacing important papers, and running late for appointments, you might need to try a new organization system.
+If you find yourself frequently forgetting appointments, misplacing important papers, and running late for school or appointments, you might need to try a new organization system.
 There are many methods for getting organized; KonMari and Flylady are popular and effective.
 Or maybe you have a different system in mind.
 Whatever it is, spend a bit of time each week working on improving your overall organization.